 4. Blockchain & Distributed Ledgers

 Blockchain and distributed ledgers are two terms that often get used interchangeably, but they’re not the same thing.
 Distributed ledger technology (DLT), or simply a “distributed database,” is a decentralized network of records that are visible to all participants—in other words, it’s a shared database.
-A blockchain is one type of distributed ledger system in which every participant has an identical copy of the database and must validate each transaction before it can be recorded on a block and linked with subsequent blocks to form an unbroken chain (hence the name).
+A blockchain is one type of distributed ledger system in which every participant has an identical copy of the database and must validate each transaction before it can be recorded on a block and linked with subsequent blocks to form an continuous chain (hence the name).

 5. Extended Reality (XR) – Combination of VR/AR/MR